wp-plugins/wp-auto-affiliate-links/readme.txt

 If you can't find the options to do this, try LibreOffice, as it is a bit easier to find them there.

 == Changelog ==

+= 4.9.3 =
+* If the value for "links in every article" is set to 0, then no automated links are added.
+* Added "No Links" option to "Link Frequency" select.
+If this option is set, then the plugins won't display any links
+* If the link frequency is set to custom, then the word count will have no effect to the number of links shown

+= 4.9.2 =
+* Applied wordpress style to submit buttons
+* Rearranged some code, removed unnecessary comments, fixed the indenting, removed unnecessary blank lines

 = 4.9.1 =
 * Updated plugin description